-Her husband wisely rejected the same kind of advice in deciding on the sanctions to impose on Serbia during the Bosnia war, opting for broad based economic sanctions to deter aggression.
-The sanctions were incredibly effective and the mere threat of their re-imposition in 1996 was enough to bring Serbian dictator Milosevic to his knees.
+Her husband wisely rejected the same kind of advice in deciding on the sanctions to impose on Serbia during the Bosnia war, opting for broad-based economic sanctions to deter aggression.
+The sanctions were incredibly effective, and the mere threat of their re-imposition in 1996 was enough to bring Serbian dictator Slobodan Milosevic to his knees.

-The House of Representatives has approved a resolution at the end of December which imposed sanctions against Iran, banning any company from doing business in the United States if it supplied oil products to Iran.
-Co-sponsored and pushed by Illinois Republican Representative Mark Kirk (who deserves support in his bid for a Senate seat), the measure has real teeth and is now pending before the Senate.
+The House of Representatives approved a resolution at the end of December that imposed sanctions against Iran, banning any company from doing business in the United States if it supplied oil products to Iran.
+Co-sponsored and pushed by Illinois Republican Rep. Mark Kirk (who deserves support in his bid for a Senate seat), the measure has real teeth and is now pending before the Senate.

 Well, so will atomic bombs.